lujainAziz/LujainAlmajyul-it326/README.md

 Jood Alkhneen | 445201348

+**Project Description**
+Our project focuses on analyzing the Students Performance Dataset, which provides detailed information about students’ academic achievements along with their social, demographic, and lifestyle factors.
+The main objective is to apply data mining techniques to classify students into performance categories (e.g., A, B, C, D, F) and to cluster students with similar characteristics.
+This approach will help uncover patterns and key factors that influence academic success or challenges.

 **Project Motivation**

 We selected the Students Performance Dataset because student achievement is one of the most important topics in the field of education.
 Understanding the factors that influence academic performance can help teachers, parents, and institutions design better interventions and policies to support learners.